SpecDD

 Can read

-Files, paths, or specs that may be read to improve context.
-It serves as a recommendation for Agents to read relevant sections for context.
+Files, paths, specs, or prose context that may be read for context.

 Can read: